HL7/US-Core/input/pagecontent/conformance-expectations.md

 ##### Extensible binding for CodeableConcept Datatype

-[Extensible Binding] to a value set definition for this IG means that if the data type is CodeableConcept, then one of the coding values **SHALL** be from the specified value set if a code applies, but if no suitable code exists in the value set, alternate code(s) may be provided in its place.
-If only text available, then just text may be used.
+[Extensible Binding] to a value set definition means that one of the codes from the specified value set **SHALL** be used if the concept applies, but if no suitable code exists in the value set, alternate code(s) may be provided in its place.
+For `CodeableConcept` multiple codings are permitted and this rule applies to one of the codings.
+Also for `CodeableConcept` if only text is available, then just text may be used.

 For example, the [US Core AllergyIntolerance Profile] code element has an extensible binding to the VSAC ValueSet "Common substances for allergy and intolerance documentation including refutations" Allergy.
 When claiming conformance to this profile: